exercism/cpp/concepts/enums/introduction.md

 ## Scoping

-Imagine you have a second `enumeration` for the material of the wheels:
+Imagine you have a second `enumeration` for wheel material:

 ```cpp
 enum class WheelMaterial {